Tax Considerations When Hiring Household Help

 Do not count wages you pay to any of the following individuals as Social Security and Medicare wages:

-(b) you are divorced and have not remarried, or you are a widow or widower, or you are married to and living with a person whose physical or mental condition prevents him or her from caring for your child for at least four continuous weeks in a calendar quarter.
+Your parent.
+Exception.
+You should count wages to your parent if they are caring for your child and your child lives with you and is either under age 18 or has a physical or mental condition that requires the personal care of an adult and you are divorced and have not remarried, or you are a widow or widower, or you are married to and living with a person whose physical or mental condition prevents him or her from caring for your child.

-Also, if your employee's Social Security and Medicare wages reach $128,400 in 2018, then do not count any wages you pay that employee during the rest of the year as Social Security wages to figure Social Security tax.
+Maximum Taxable Earnings.
+If your employee's Social Security and Medicare wages reach $137,700 in 2020, then do not count any wages you pay that employee during the rest of the year as Social Security wages to figure Social Security tax.
 You should, however, continue to count the employee's cash wages as Medicare wages to figure Medicare tax.
 Meals provided at your home for your convenience and lodging provided at your home for your convenience and as a condition of employment are not counted as wages